Bỏ qua đến nội dung

 🆘 Troubleshooting

-Shortcut not working?
+Shortcut isn’t working?

-1. Check they’re on the same WiFi: Your iPhone and Mac must be on the same WiFi network
+1. Check they’re on the same WiFi: iPhone and Mac must be on the same WiFi network

 4. Test via Safari: On your iPhone, open Safari and enter http://[YOUR-MAC-IP]:8765 → If you see a web interface, it’s working